knammm/aws-serverless-microservices-project/README.md

 # Project Serverless Store: A Developer's Microservices Saga 🚀

-> In a world dominated by monolithic giants, a new architecture was foretold—one of speed, resilience, and infinite scale.
+> In a world dominated by monolithic giants, a new architecture was foretold-one of speed, resilience, and infinite scale.
 This repository is the chronicle of a quest to build that architecture: a fully serverless, multi-store eCommerce platform forged in the AWS cloud.

 ---